 The second image shows you what the cash value of the policy would be, depending on how long you’ve paid into it.
 Again, these are only samples and don’t have much bearing on what you’d pay for a similar whole life policy.

-Universal life insurance is a little bit riskier than whole life, because it doesn’t guarantee a certain cash value.
+Universal life insurance is a little bit riskier than whole life because it doesn’t guarantee a certain cash value.
 Because of the risk, universal life insurance is typically cheaper than whole life insurance.

 One potential benefit of universal life is that the premium is somewhat flexible.
 Pay more, and more goes into the investment account.
 Pay less, and less goes into the investment account.
 Also, you can use the money in your savings account to pay your premiums, if necessary.
+This makes it easier to maintain the policy when finances get tight.

-Variable Life Insurance: Variable life insurance policies are similar to universal policies, but they offer more choices in investments.
+Variable life insurance policies are similar to universal policies, but they offer more choices in investments.
 The value of your policy can rise or fall with the value of the underlying investments, which can include equities.

 Comparing Whole Life Insurance